 Riverside summer houses feature large semi-enclosed verandahs that overlook the Yoshida river.
 Designed to catch cool summer evening breezes, these houses are the perfect escape from summer heat, and many are still used today as summer residences and to escape the city on hot summer days.

-Sodecabe, or "sleeve walls", are architectural features on the upper floor of many of the narrow closely spaced Edo period machiya houses in Gujo Hachiman.
+Sodokabe, or "sleeve walls", are architectural features on the upper floor of many of the narrow closely spaced Edo period machiya houses in Gujo Hachiman.
 These dividers extend out from the edge of the house and down from under the roof.
-They form a privacy partition from the neighbouring house, provide additional fire protection, and support large heavy roofs, especially when laden with snow in winter.
+They form a privacy partition from the neighbouring house, provide additional fire protection, and help to support large heavy roofs, especially when laden with snow in winter.